Nobel prize for solving puzzle of ghostly neutrino particles

 The 8 million Swedish crown ($962,000) physics prize is the second of this year's Nobels.
 Previous winners of the physics prize have included Albert Einstein, Niels Bohr and Marie Curie.

-The prizes were first awarded in 1901 to honour achievements in science, literature and peace in accordance with the will of dynamite inventor and business tycoon Alfred Nobel.
+The prizes were first awarded in 1901 to honor achievements in science, literature and peace in accordance with the will of dynamite inventor and business tycoon Alfred Nobel.

 The prize for medicine was awarded on Monday to three scientists for their work in developing drugs to fight parasitic diseases including malaria and elephantiasis.